Goto main content

 2- Short circuits

 A short circuit may indicate that your electrical panel is not equipped to suit your needs.
 This is a common occurrence in older homes where the electrical panel or system has not been renovated for quite some time.
 In the past, people used a lot less electricity, as there weren’t as many electronics present in the home.
-Older panels often have 60 amp capacity, while newer ones have 200 amp capacity.
+Older panels often have a 60 amp capacity, while newer ones have a 200 amp capacity.

-3- The problem with circuit breakers
+3- Tripped circuit breakers

 In electrical panels, circuit breakers play an important role in the regulation and operation of electrical circuits.
 If some are missing, they should be immediately replaced or you’ll need to consider an alternate solution.
 It’s advisable to inspect your electrical panel at least once a year to make sure all circuit breakers are securely installed.